r4yan2/peaks/README.md

 ```bash
 pip install scons
 ```
-Then, in the project main folder run `scons -jN` where N is the number of cpu to use, it will take care of the rest
+Then, in the project main folder run `scons -type=release -type=release -jN` where N is the number of cpu to use, it will take care of the rest

 ## Setup and Usage

 The main **peaks** executable accept the following commands: